fluidtype/affinity/README.md

 ## Design Notes

 This repository avoids committing binary assets such as font files or bitmap favicons.
-Inter is loaded via `next/font` from Google Fonts and the favicon is a small inline SVG.
+Poppins, Plus Jakarta Sans and Roboto are loaded via `next/font` from Google Fonts and the favicon is a small inline SVG.